rdkcentral/firebolt-apis/requirements/specifications/hardware/hdmi-input.md

       "contected": true
   }
 ```

+The `onConnectionChanged` API requires `use` access to the `xrn:firebolt:capability:inputs:hdmi` capability.

 ## 6. Port Signal Notification
 The `HDMIInput` module **MUST** have an `onSignalChanged` notification that fires when any HDMI port signal changes status.